MeRoSya/AncudTest/README.md

     Sequential (using only std::sort()): 71 ms
     Threaded (using MappedFile::Rec_Threaded_Sort()): 63 ms

-    As you can see, the optimal minimal size of part is 2 Mb
+    As you can see, the optimal minimal size of the part is 2 Mb

  ## Updating possibilities
- There is the interface IFile, which can be used to create other emplimentations of file sorting
+ There is the interface IFile, which can be used to create other implementations of file sorting